+- Contact a friend

+- Watch a favourite film or TV programme

+- Do something creative

+- Dance

-- Contact a supportive friend - Watch a favourite film or TV programme - Do something creative draw or write about your feelings in a journal. - Dance - Make yourself a safe cocoon in bed with your duvet and breathe deeply. - Visit a place that makes you feel safe (such as a friend or family member's house, a park or beauty spot, a museum/gallery, a cafe). - Cuddle or play with a pet - Meditate or use your senses to bring your focus to the present (what can you see, hear, touch, taste, smell?).
+- Make yourself a safe cocoon in bed with your duvet

+- Visit a place that makes you feel safe (such as a friend or family member's house, a park or beauty spot, a museum/gallery, a cafe)

+- Cuddle or play with a pet

+- Do some volunteering (some find it comforting to help people, animals or the environment during their own healing process)
-Give yourself a calming sleep routine

-Loneliness or overthinking can become a real challenge when you are 'inactive'.
-Keeping a nightlight on and listening to the radio or calming music may help; you can access sleep stories on most meditation apps too.
+Give yourself a calming sleep routine Loneliness or overthinking can become a real challenge when you are 'inactive'.
+Keeping a nightlight on and listening to the radio or calming music may help.
 Electronic screens do not help with relaxation.
 Alcohol will stimulate you instead of relaxing you due to its sugar levels.
 Slow your breathing - count in for 4 and out for 7.

-Don't blame yourself: If you find yourself thinking 'Why didn't I...', 'It was my fault', 'I should have...', ask yourself:
+Don't blame yourself.
+If you find yourself thinking 'Why didn't I', 'It was my fault', 'I should have', ask yourself:

-- What is the evidence? - If someone told me the same story, who would I blame? - Are there other ways to think about what happened? - What are the positives and negatives of this way of thinking? - What logical errors am I making? - What would my 'best person' say to tell me that it wasn't my fault?
+What is the evidence?

+If someone told me the same story, who would I blame?

+Are there other ways to think about what happened?

+What are the positives and negatives of this way of thinking?

+What logical errors am I making?

+What would my 'best person' say to tell me that it wasn't my fault?

+What would an organisation like DRCSAS say?

+If a friend or a family member told you that this had happened to them would you blame them?
+Would you think they should have reacted differently?
+Would you think of them any differently?
+Try not to let the benefits of hindsight allow you to treat yourself cruelly.
+You have survived and you are healing.

+'Be attentive to what is arising within you, and place that above everything else....
+What is happening in your innermost self is worthy of your entire love: somehow you must find a way to work at it.'

+Rainer Maria Rilke (20th Century German Poet)